Islandora-Labs/islandora_ip_embargo/CONTRIBUTING.md

 ## Workflows

-Islandora Committers Calls happen every Thursday at 2PM EST. The meetings are generally held on Skype, and you can join the calls by sending a request to community@islandora.ca.
+Islandora Committers Calls happen every Thursday at 2PM EST. This is a good place to discuss issues.
 This code repository is managed under the [Islandora Labs Maintainer Workflow](https://github.com/Islandora/islandora/wiki/Islandora-Labs-Maintainer-Workflow).

 ### Documentation